kkolyan/fyrox_lite_lua/README.md

 1. There is no existing pre-built toolkit yet, so editor and executor should be run from the source code (which is pretty easy actually - see instruction below).
 The Fyrox Packager doesn't exist at all for now.
 2. There is only `Lua` language support currently.
 3. There are a lot of temporary limitations, decribed in [known_issues.md](known_issues.md).
-4. Subset of exposed Fyrox API is pretty limited: input, messages, working with scene graph, raycasting, basic UI Text.
+4. Subset of exposed Fyrox API is pretty limited: input, messages, working with scene graph, basic physics, raycasting, basic UI Text.
 Though, that's already enough for gameplay prototyping.

 ### How to use it now
 1. install Rust (https://www.rust-lang.org/tools/install)